 Why Not Exactly Bitcoin’s Timeline?

 Bitcoin’s 4-year halvings at 5-second rounds would require an initial reward of ~0.033 UDAG per round.
-That’s too small to meaningfully reward early validators, especially when split 21 ways.
-The daily emission per validator would be ~27 UDAG — less than a single faucet request.
+That’s too small to meaningfully reward early validators, especially when split across up to 100 active nodes.
+The daily emission per validator would be a fraction of a UDAG — not enough to matter.

 1.66-year halvings hit the sweet spot: aggressive enough to reward early participants, conservative enough that the schedule extends over 5+ years of meaningful emission.
 The supply cap provides a hard ceiling regardless.